-The scope of services considered by the Merseyside RUS is all Merseyrail electric services and their interactions with the wider rail network.
+The scope of services considered by the Merseyside RUS is all Merseyrail services and their interactions with other operators and the wider rail network.
+The study also considers some services operated by Arriva Trains Wales and Northern.
 The study includes services between Liverpool and North Wales, Chester, Preston and Southport.
 Also considered are any freight services operating within the RUS geography.